 “A hotel is a plot- a cybernetic universe with its own laws generating random but fortuitous collisions between human beings who would never have met elsewhere.”
 Rem Koolhaas in Delirious New York.

 The stereotypical relationship between the idyllic landscape of the greek island and the machine that inhabits it becomes a typological clash between the container and its content.
 The hotel becomes a cinematic set between natural and synthetic/man-made.

-Each island- platform stages different episodes from/out of the hotel script: swimming- pool, restaurant, events space, courts, open air cinema.
+Each island / stage hosts different episodes out of the hotel everyday plot: swimming pool, restaurant, events space, courts, open air cinema.
 In this archipelago of activities, the actions merge and entangle, rendering the platforms simultaneously poly- and a-programmatic.